|Acrolinx for Oxygen||1.0|

 Managing File Types

 The Acrolinx server comes with predefined file type definitions to cover the most common file extensions.
-As a server administrator you can also add additional file types in the following file:

 Use the input format: